martincho32/typescript-express/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see
+Open [http://localhost:3000/ping](http://localhost:3000/ping) with your browser to check the server is up